 LLM in IP and Tech Law

-USF's LLM Program in Intellectual Property and Technology Law is open to not only those with first degrees in law or have completed in a foreign country the university-based legal education required to take the equivalent of the bar examination in that country, but also those who are qualified to practice law in a country, or the equivalent thereof or otherwise deemed sufficiently qualified as determined by our LLM Admissions Committee.
-Patent and Trademark Practitioners are particularly welcomed to apply for admission to our IP LLM Program.
+Patent and Trademark Practitioners are particularly welcomed to apply for admission to our LLM in IP and Technology Law Program.
+The program is open to not only those with first degrees in law or have completed in a foreign country the university-based legal education required to take the equivalent of the bar examination in that country, but also those who are qualified to practice law in a country, or the equivalent thereof or otherwise deemed sufficiently qualified as determined by our LLM admissions committee.

 The program requires completion of 25 units over two consecutive full-time semesters of study at the USF School of Law (August through May).
 The program may also be completed through part-time study with permission of the director.

 Our Applications Procedures provide more information about how to apply.